vp237/IPO_Prediction/FinalReport.md

 Figure 9: Log Returns of Stocks

+From the figure, we can see that the log returns of these stocks indeed follow normal distribution.

 After executing our trading strategy, this is the performance of our portfolio's log returns after 262 trading days:

 [![portfolio.jpg](https://i.postimg.cc/FFb4dKrf/portfolio.jpg)](https://postimg.cc/ThPSBfWG)